Anonymous-PVPHS/K-vE/README.md

 All the information is publicly available and has been propertly cited at the end of each document.
 All information provided is intended to be as unbiased and impartial as possible.

+The real names of the persons of interest were used where deemed appropriate.
+Since the purpose of this project is to reduce speculation, the author decided that using aliases liberally would be counterproductive.
+However, where indicated, aliases were used in order to protect the privacy of sensitive information.

 ## Common Acronyms